echoCTF/echoCTF.RED/ansible/README.md

 The following guide assumes you have Ansible installed and that you have completed the installation for the frontend/backend systems.

-The ansible playbooks is meant to help you develop and deploy your systems in a consistent manner.
+The ansible playbooks are meant to help you develop and deploy your systems in a consistent manner.
 You can skip any of the ansible steps if you are planning for a small setup and you'd rather do things by hand.